Answers to Quiz

 produce and meat/poultry products.

-True.
+TRUE.
 A cutting board that

 held raw meat can contaminate other foods cut